 - 1Calluses are very annoying (as you know), but if you don't take action immediately, they can continue to thicken and become painful as they form in the areas of your feet's skin that constantly experiences pressure.Advertisement

-- 2Calluses can be prevented by eliminating or reducing circumstances that lead to increased pressure at the specific points of your feet.As all body parts that are overused gradually give, so do our feet.Advertisement
+- 2As all body parts that are overused gradually give, so do our feet.Calluses can be prevented by eliminating or reducing circumstances that lead to increased pressure at the specific points of your feet.Advertisement

 - 3A foot callus is considered ugly and embarrassing by most people, but it's important to note that the formation of calluses on our feet is part of our body's defense system.